martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 # Visual tips for system diagrams
+Martin Leggewie, 2020-11-04

+## Abstract

-An article describing visual tips which make it easier for the audience to understand information contained in system diagrams.
+This article describes a collection of visual tips for creating so-called system diagrams.
+As the goal of such diagrams is to convey information to the audience and be the basis for discussions, it is a good advice to keep the diagrams as simple as possible.
+If you want/need to create such diagrams yourself, then these tips can support you in reaching this "as simple as possible" goal.

 ## Introduction